BlondeBurrito/voronoi_mosaic/README.md

 - Add a means of testing DT for determinism
 - how to measure tetrahedron quality?
 Sterdian angles?
 Volume?
 - make edge and triangle modules generic across Vec2 and Vec3?
-- use two trinagles in delaunay? certain edges case where triangulating 3 points fails because theres no triangle between them, only with the super triangle
 - benches, use step_by()